 - Dual degree students register as either USMA or MFA students during each semester of their enrollment, transitioning from one program to another at the time best determined with the department chairs.

-- Dual degree students who begin as USMA students enroll in regular USMA coursework during all semesters in the program, completing all core curriculum and fieldwork requirements of single degree students.
+- Dual degree students who begin as USMA students enroll in regular USMA coursework through two semesters in the program, completing all core curriculum and fieldwork requirements of single degree students.

-- Dual degree students who begin as USMA students complete their capstone proposals (Capstone A) while USMA students.
+- Dual degree students who begin as USMA students begin their Capstone projects while USMA students, but complete them while enrolled as MFA students.

 - Dual degree students who transition to become MFA students in the fourth semester enter the MFA program with advanced standing.
-During their first MFA semester, these students complete the capstone project (but do not enroll in Capstone B the way they would have if continuing as USMA students).
-This capstone fulfills the Long Critical Paper requirement of the MFA degree.
+During their first MFA semester, these students complete the capstone project, which fulfills the Long Critical Paper requirement of the MFA degree.

 - Upon completion of the USMA capstone project, dual degree students present at the USMA residency following the completion of the project.